top of page

 Combatting Racism in the Classroom

 The Anti-Racist Pedagogy Video Library enhances understanding of anti-racist frameworks and strategies.
 We assist educators in adopting inclusive practices that positively impact students' lives, promote self-reflection, and create safe classrooms.
-Our resources support efforts to confront and dismantle systemic racism and oppression through the oral histories of those most impacted by racism.
+Our resources support efforts to confront and dismantle systemic racism and oppression through the oral histories of the lived experiences of those most impacted by racism.
 The resources are used in the classroom and beyond to support everyone as we work on challenging and dismantling systemic racism and oppression.

 Thank you and Acknowledgements